math241s24/project-02-prasiddhi/README.md

     -   an R Markdown file for data subsetting/wrangling

--   qmd files: This folder contains

-    -   Initial proposal write-up

-    -   Final presentation slides

-    -   Final write-up document

-    -   An "about this project" document

 -   visualizations: This folder contains

     -   An R Markdown file for non-map visualizations